mitsuhiko/platter/docs/index.rst

 Platter
 =======

-Platter is a utility for Python that simplifies deployments on Unix servers.
+Platter is a tool for Python that simplifies deployments on Unix servers.
 It's a thin wrapper around pip, virtualenv and wheel and aids in creating packages that can install without compiling or downloading on servers.

+Why would you want to use it?

+*   fastest way to build and distribute Python packages in an ecosystem you control.
+With the built-in caching we have seen build time improvements from 400 seconds down to 20 seconds for releases with no version changes on dependencies.
+*   no need to compile or download anything on the destination servers you distribute your packages too.
+Everything (with the exception of the interpreter itself) comes perfectly bundled up.
+*   100% control over your dependencies.
+No accidental version mismatches on your servers (this includes system dependencies like setuptools, pip and virtualenv).

 You can get the tool directly from PyPI::